US STOCKS-S&P 500, Nasdaq hit record highs as stimulus hopes outweigh dire jobs report

 The U.S. government's employment report showed the economy shed jobs for the first time in eight months in December as the country buckled under an onslaught of COVID-19 infections.

+"We have the solution to the virus and as we get that solution out into the country and shots into people's arms, I don't think (jobs report) would be a real headwind," said Ross Mayfield, investment strategy analyst at Baird.

-However, with a backstop of nearly $900 billion in stimulus approved by the government last week and expectations of a bigger fiscal package and infrastructure spending under President-elect Joe Biden's administration, Wall Street's main indexes have surged to all-time highs.
+A backstop of nearly $900 billion in stimulus approved by the government last week, positive vaccine data and expectations of a bigger fiscal package and infrastructure spending under Democratic-led U.S. Congress have pushed Wall Street's main indexes to all-time highs.

-"It's hard to ignore the staggering drop in jobs from December, but the market is poised to shrug off the disappointing data in the face of the vaccine rollout, strong likelihood of stimulus, and an accommodative Fed," said Mike Loewengart, managing director of investment strategy at E*TRADE Financial.
+"The party in control is going to want to inject a lot of stimulus and spending into the economy which in the near-term will be good for economic growth and the market is pleased with the result," Mayfield said.

-Seven of the 11 major S&P sectors rose in early trading with healthcare .SPXHC, consumer discretionary .SPLRCDand real estate .SPLRCR leading gains.
+Six of the 11 major S&P sectors rose, with healthcare .SPXHC and consumer discretionary .SPLRCD hitting record highs.

-Financial .SPSY and materials .SPLRCM, which are among the three top performing sectors this week, slipped.
+Economy-linked financials .SPSY, materials .SPLRCM and industrials .SPLRCI which have outperformed their peers and scaled record levels earlier this week, slipped on Friday.

+The blue-chip Dow .DJI eased from its record level, weighed down by heavyweights Goldman Sachs GS.N and 3M Co MMM.N, but was still set for its fourth straight weekly gain.

-The S&P 500 closed above 3,800 points for the first time on Thursday, while the Dow and the Nasdaq are on track for fourth straight weekly gains.
+The S&P 500 closed above 3,800 points for the first time on Thursday, while the Nasdaq is tracking its best weekly gain in four.

 Some Wall Street bankers, however, expect a pullback in the near-term as exuberance from unprecedented monetary and fiscal stimulus have led to "frothy" asset prices.